 The Asset Management Working Group will assess the training requirements of Officers and Electe Members annually, with recommendations submitted to the Executive Leadership Team.

 Evaluation and Review:

-This policy will be evaluated and reviewed annually to determine its effectiveness in achieving it bjectives, with recommendations for amendments being submitted to the Executive Leadershi lifeastructure - A place where infrastructure matches the demands of a growing regional City Team if required.
+This policy will be evaluated and reviewed annually to determine its effectiveness in achieving it beliectives, with recommendations for amendments being submitted to the Executive Leadershi Team if required.

 Deleted: Vision:¶